Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density for affine invariant manifolds

-\begin{lemma} An affine invariant manifold is locally Zariski dense. \end{lemma} \begin{proof} Let ${\cal C}_+$ be an affine invariant manifold of rank $\ell\geq 1$, let ${\cal C}\subset {\cal C}_+$ be its subset of differentials of area one and let $\tilde {\cal C}$ be a component of the preimage of ${\cal C}$ in the Teichm\"uller space of marked abelian differentials.
+\begin{proposition} An affine invariant manifold is locally Zariski dense. \end{proposition} \begin{proof} Let ${\cal C}_+$ be an affine invariant manifold of rank $\ell\geq 1$, and let ${\cal C}\subset {\cal C}_+$ be its subset of differentials of area one.
+We use an argument similar to the proof of Proposition \ref{surjectivity} (compare also the proof of Theorem 5.1 of \cite{W14} for an argument along these lines).
+Following the reasoning in the proof of Proposition \ref{surjectivity}, it suffices to show the existence of a single birecurrent point $q\in {\cal C}$ with the following property.
+For every open neighborhood $U$ of $q$, the subgroup of $SL(2\ell,\mathbb{R})$ generated by the monodromoy of those periodic orbits for $\Phi^t$ in ${\cal C}$ which pass through $U$ is Zariski dense in $SL(2\ell,\mathbb{R})$.

-Let $(X,\omega)$ be a translation surface (i.e. a Riemann surface $X$ with a holomorphic one-form $\omega$ which defines a flat metric on $X$) containing a collection ${\cal Y}$ of vertical cylinders.
-Following \cite{W15} we define the \emph{cylinder shear} $u_t^{\cal Y}(X)$ to be the surface obtained from $X$ by applying the horocycle flow to ${\cal Y}$ but not to the rest of $X$ (for reasons that will be clear later we use vertical cylinders rather than horizontal cylinders as in \cite{W15}, and we use the horocycle flow which fixes the vertical direction).